 The idol of Lord Shanidev at the Shingnapur temple is swayambhu and the temple is believed to be a jagrut devasthan, meaning that a deity still resides in the temple.
 The idol is personified in the form of a black stone that is five and a half feet high installed on an open-air platform.
 There is a Trishul alongside the stone as well as a Nandi on its south.
 In front are the small images of Shiva and Hanuman.
 An east-facing multi deity temple was built west of the Shani idol later.
 The premises also contain a tomb of Saint Udasi Baba and a temple dedicated to Dattatreya.
 This is one of the must include places in Shirdi packages.

-The entire village around the Shani Shingnapur Temple, among the top pilgrimage places to visit in Shirdi, has no doors to the houses.
+Shani Shingnapur Temple, among the top Shirdi places to visit, among the most significant pilgrimage places to visit near Aurangabad.
+The entire village around the temple has no doors to the houses.
 The villagers believe that god Shani punishes anyone attempting theft.
 According to the legend, about 150 years ago, a huge black slab came floating on the water, which was noticed by the local shepherds after the water drained away.
 When one of them touched it with a pointed rod, blood started oozing from it.
 That night, Shaneshwara appeared in the dream of the devoted shepherds and stated that he wished to stay in the village in the same form without a roof above him.
 In return, he promised that there would never be any fear of theft in the village.

 No theft or robbery was reported until 2010 when the first theft was reported and again another one was reported in 2011.
 Some who have tried to steal have died vomiting blood within minutes of their act and before they could cross the boundary.
 Many others are said to have received varied punishments such as long sickness, mental imbalance, etc.